Sponsor MessageBecome a KQED sponsor

 “Unless the state steps in and provides funding, these transit operators are going to have to make difficult decisions, and it’s going to really harm people in the Bay Area,” Arreguín said.

 State legislators approved a $750 million loan for Bay Area transit operators in last year’s budget, and the terms were intended to be agreed upon by last summer.
+But months later, there’s still no deal.

+Local transit officials and the state Department of Finance are still wrangling over where the money will come from.
 It was originally intended to come out of the state’s general fund, but Gov. Gavin Newsom’s administration walked back that promise, and the parties are currently negotiating a proposal to cannibalize budgets for transit capital projects to fund the loan.

-Over a dozen state legislators have signed a joint letter penned by Arreguín, imploring the Department of Finance to resolve the issue by the end of the month.
+Over a dozen state legislators have signed a joint letter penned by Arreguín imploring the Department of Finance to resolve the issue by the end of the month.

-“ This loan is critically important to bridge us from here until next year so that we do not have service cuts,” state Sen. Scott Wiener (D-San Francisco) said.
+“This loan is critically important to bridge us from here until next year so that we do not have service cuts,” Wiener said.
 “That is the last thing the Bay Area needs.”

 Despite the loan still up in the air, representatives from the Connect Bay Area campaign said the ballot initiative is moving full steam ahead.

-“ We don’t have a choice on waiting for the long-term funding.
-We have to put this together regardless of what happens with the loan,” campaign spokesperson Jeff Cretan said.
+“We don’t have a choice on waiting for the long-term funding.
+We have to put this together regardless of what happens with the loan,” said campaign spokesperson Jeff Cretan.
 “This is going to be the sustainable future for public transit in the Bay Area.”

 The campaign has so far raised nearly $3 million to support its signature gathering efforts.
 Major early donors include technology company Ripple co-founder Chris Larsen, Genentech and the Service Employees International Union, SEIU 1021.

-“ I have really seen in my own life how essential transit is, even if I don’t think of myself as a rider on a day-to-day basis.
+“I have really seen in my own life how essential transit is, even if I don’t think of myself as a rider on a day-to-day basis.
 Anyone can suddenly be super dependent on transit for any kind of reason,” Chang said.
-She likened public transit to a library: “ We’re all super glad they’re there, whether or not we personally go every single day.”

 Sponsored